Gemach: Modern history

 Gemachs, known as Jewish or Hebrew Free Loan Societies in English-speaking countries, were among the first institutions established by Jewish immigrants to the United States from Eastern Europe.
 Most gemachim were founded between 1880 and 1914 in communities where Jews settled, although some were established as late as 1940.
 The Hebrew Free Loan Society of New York, the oldest gemach in America, was established in 1892 when 11 men pooled their savings to establish it.
 They initially raised $95, which they loaned out in increments of $5 and $10.
 The society is still in existence today.

 By the turn of the 20th century there were approximately 500 gemachs in the United States.
 One reason for their prevalence was that banks did not want to make loans to low-income Jewish borrowers.
 But with repayment rates exceeding 99 percent, banks eventually realized that Jewish borrowers were desirable customers, and began loaning to them in the 1940s.

-The global financial crisis of 2008–2009 sparked a resurgence of gemachim in some cities.
+The 2008 financial crisis sparked a resurgence of gemachim in some cities.
 Milwaukee, which had a gemach at the turn of the century, is in the process of creating a new free-loan society.

-Types of loans
+Types of loan

 Gemachs are best known for lending money on a short- or long-term basis.

 The size of the loan will depend on the lender's resources.
 A home-based gemach might offer loans of $100 and up, while a wedding gemach may extend a loan of several thousand dollars.
 Typically, gemachs also offer favorable repayment terms, enabling borrowers to repay the loan over a long period of time, in keeping with the imperative of "doing kindness."
 One Jerusalem family offers loans of $750 with repayment of $150 per month.
 A wedding gemach offers a $3000 loan with repayment of $100 per month.
 The Israel Free Loan Association (IFLA) is the largest interest free loan association in the world, with loans from NIS 20,000 for individuals up to NIS 90,000 for small businesses (www.freeloan.org.il) and serves Israeli citizens anywhere in Israel.

 While poor families and individuals in debt are frequent users of gemachs, borrowers need not be poor.
 Money gemachs also cater to students, workers, or any individual in need of a loan.
 Internal money gemachs are common fixtures in yeshivas, synagogues, and workplaces, among others.

 The gemach concept has expanded to include free loans of household items, clothing, books, equipment, services and advice.
 Following is a sampling of gemach services found in the Jerusalem telephone directory of 2002: